Carrying Out Environmentally Friendly Business Activities

 • Appropriately manage inventories

-• Secure multiple suppliers of materials
+• Secure multiple and alternative suppliers of materials

 Chronic risk Changes in location of centers, procurement, and operations from changes in climate patterns, higher temperatures, rising sea levels, etc.